Law In Distress

 Dr Katey Thom

-Associate Professor Khylee Quince
+Professor Khylee Quince

-Associate Professor Khylee Quince
+Professor Khylee Quince

 Associate Professor Khylee Quince (Ngāpuhi, Ngāti Porou, Ngāti Kahungungu) is the Dean of the Faculty of Law at AUT.
 She is a leading Māori law academic, community advocate and cultural report writer.